Highly Sensitive People And Antidepressants: What You Need To Know

 Second, if we are more affected by the intended action of the medication, we are also more affected by the side effects.
 This is the biggest reason antidepressants became a non-option for me personally and why I started my journey to find another way to combat depression.
 After trying countless combinations of antidepressants, I never found one where the benefits outweighed the agony of the side effects.

-3. Medications Don’t Address The Root Causes Of Depression And Anxiety In Highly Sensitive People
+3. Medications Don’t Always Address The Root Causes Of Depression And Anxiety In Highly Sensitive People

-Some people might take antidepressants for a short period of time while they are figuring out what they need in order to truly heal.
-However, for others, medications can serve as a sort of band-aid that allows them not to address the root causes of depression and anxiety in highly sensitive people.
+Some people might take antidepressants for a period of time while they are figuring out what they need in order to truly heal.
+However, antidepressants are not curative and they don’t always address the root causes of depression and anxiety in highly sensitive people.

 And what do I mean by root causes?